 In short, no. Most games only tend to use one or two threads at most, so higher core count CPUs aren’t needed for gaming.
 Generally high core counts are only needed for high intensity workstation applications.

-Do I Need a Strong CPU Cooler?
+Do I Need a Strong CPU Cooler for 4K Gaming?